Amazonian "duckbills": Allegedly hadrosaur-like animals reported from the Amazon region. More information would be appreciated.

 Mapinguari: Also known as Isnashi.
 A large ape-like creature reported from Brazil and Bolivia.
 Reportedly leaves bottle-shaped footprints, hates water, gives off a putrid stench and emits a frightening shriek.
-Often identified with the Giant Ground Sloth, but more likely some form of large monkey.
+Variously identified as a Giant Ground Sloth, or primate.

 Milne: A large black bear that is reported from the forests of Peru and Columbia.
 Probably a species of short-faced bear.